milab-inha/milab-inha.github.io/_pages/teaching.md

 nav_order: 4
 ---

-Here's a snapshot of the courses I've taught, along with the corresponding academic year or semester.
+Here's a snapshot of the courses I've taught, along with the corresponding academic year and semester.

 ## Undergraduate Courses